Cysteine desulfurase

 Thus, the two substrates of this enzyme are L-cysteine and [enzyme]-cysteine], whereas its two products are L-alanine and [enzyme]-S-sulfanylcysteine.
+One group of authors has given it the acronym hapE, for hydrogen sulfide, alanine, and pyruvate producing enzyme.

 This enzyme belongs to the family of transferases, specifically the sulfurtransferases, which transfer sulfur-containing groups.
 The systematic name of this enzyme class is L-cysteine:[enzyme cysteine] sulfurtransferase.
 Other names in common use include IscS, NIFS, NifS, SufS, and cysteine desulfurylase.

+Function

+Bacteria contain cysteine desulfurases to form iron sulfur clusters in proteins.

+However recently it has been shown that the enzyme, which produces hydrogen sulfide from cysteine, is also a virulence factor, namely for M.pneumoniae, in that it causes both α-hemolysis and β-haemolysis of red blood cells.

-This enzyme participates in thiamine metabolism.
+In mammals, the enzyme participates in thiamine metabolism.